cloudcompass/stackbutton/README.md

 # stackbutton
-A friendly provisioning tool for DevOps tool chains.
+A friendly - but powerful - provisioning tool for DevOps tool chains and application infrastructure.